elastic/app-search-magento/README.md

 ### Known issues

 The module is in its first round of beta.
-This first round is intended to act as a technical preview, which aims to validate our ability to integrate App Search as an implementation of a Magento search adapter interface.
+This first round is intended to act as a technical preview, which aims to integrate App Search as a Magento search adapter interface.

 There are a few caveats with the current implementation, whose most notable are: